v1

 Use GitOps to manage an individual release flow

-You can enable GitOps to sync the release flow with a Git repository.
 You can make changes to your release flow by committing changes to it in the repository or by editing it on Northflank, and the changes will be propagated to the other platform automatically.
 This allows you to maintain your release flows alongside your codebase, or in a separate infrastructure repository.

 It is not necessary, but it is recommended, to save the release flow with the format json so it can be recognised by IDEs and text editors.